Eduardts/T_javran/README.md

-This will be a java web app
+This will be a java web app using common tools.